nikobuddy/nikobuddy/README.md

-👀 I'm Nikobuddy, a full stack app and web developer and fellow engineering student building my version of the digital world one step at a time.
+👀 I'm Nisarga Lokhande, a full stack app and web developer and fellow engineering student building my version of the digital world one step at a time.
 All the projects I develop are built from scratch, from planning and designing all the way to solving real-life problems.

 - I’m looking forward to collaborating on projects based on app development.